sanjiv856/likert-analyzer/README.md

-# Analyzed privacy concerns related to third-party cookies using data from Likert Scale Questionnaires.
+# Analysis of privacy concerns related to third-party cookies using data from Likert Scale Questionnaires.

 ## Overview:
 This project focuses on analyzing the privacy concerns of users regarding the acceptance of third-party cookies.
 The analysis is based on data collected through an online questionnaire survey, which utilized a Likert scale to measure participants' attitudes and perceptions.